 - Level the playing field for all regulated facilities.

 Ultimately, the goal of enforcement is not to only achieve compliance, but to maintain it, such as changing a culture of non-compliance for a business.
-The success of enforcement depends on timeliness, completeness, consistency, and coordination.

 For more information, please contact:

 Trisha Asuncion, Enforcement Coordinator